4 9 - 13Shares

-The black and yellow cars abound — there is one car for every 80 inhabitants — and it’s fairly easy to hail one on any major avenue, rain or shine.
+The black and yellow cars abound — there is one car for every 80 inhabitants.

-The only time it is difficult to get a taxi in central Buenos Aires is when the subway or the bus lines shut down due to protests or flooding and all the wayward passengers decide to hail a cab at the same time.
+The only time it is difficult to get a taxi in central Buenos Aires is when the subway or the bus lines shut down due to protests or flooding and all the wayward passengers decide to hail a taxi cab at the same time.

 Buenos Aires How To: Hailing or Calling a Taxi